MANDAN Historical Society

 Click to Enlarge

-The original lunchroom was located east of the depot, but the new lunchroom was located to the west so that the prior lunchroom could be converted into an express baggage handling area to serve the surge in cargo destined for the newly opened north and south branch lines.
+The original Mandan depot lunchroom was located east of the former Queen Anne - style depot.
+The new lunchroom was located to the west so that the prior lunchroom could be converted into an express baggage handling area to serve the surge in cargo destined for the newly opened north and south branch lines.
 However the demand for freight services was so great, that a new brick freight house was constructed west of the beanery along Main St.

 The construction of a new depot and lunchroom also included the construction of a 1,000 ton refrigerator type ice house for passenger train service located east of the eastside park and service building, SE of the Main St and 2nd Ave NW intersection.